 A gleaning trip to the elves in the West? she said.
 That's right, said Pileo.
 Routine surveillance.
 So you hoped I was an ignorant soldier of the Code? said the officer with an malicious smile.
-There are no elves in the northern hemisphere.
+There are no elves in the northern hemisphere, and none in the north-west.
 Want to go north-west, do you?
 Then I think we should first search you car.
 Everyone out.